yatisht/usher/README.md

 UShER is a program that rapidly places new samples onto an existing phylogeny using maximum parsimony.
 It is particularly helpful in understanding the relationships of newly sequenced SARS-CoV-2 genomes with each other and with previously sequenced genomes in a global phylogeny.
 This has emerged as an important challenge during this pandemic for enabling *genomic contact tracing* since the viral phylogeny is already very large (>50K sequences, see https://github.com/roblanf/sarscov2phylo/releases) and is expected to grow by many fold in the coming months.

-UShER is much faster than existing tools with similar functionality and has now also been integrated in the [UCSC SARS-CoV-2 Genome Browser](https://genome.ucsc.edu/cgi-bin/hgPhyloPlace).
+UShER is much faster than existing tools with similar functionality and has now also been integrated in the [UCSC SARS-CoV-2 Genome Browser](https://genome.ucsc.edu/cgi-bin/hgPhyloPlace), which does not require UShER installation and usage know-how as described below for SARS-CoV-2 applications.
+Please follow the steps below if you wish to use UShER in a standalone fashion.

 ## Installing UShER